Dr Simon Graham

 Current Research

 Titanium and aluminium alloy powders, such as Ti-6Al-4V, A20X and Scalmalloy, are produced by gas atomisation and supplied with a particle size range of 20–63 µm for LPBF, for optimal powder flowability and spreadability.
-The yield of powder particles with diameters 20–63 µm is often 50% or less though, meaning that there are significant quantities of oversize powder.
+The yield of powder particles with diameters 20–63 µm is often 50% or less though, meaning that there are significant quantities of oversized powder.
 Although the oversize powders can be used in other AM and powder metallurgy techniques, they are in much less demand.
 Business economics require that alternative processes are utilised to convert these surplus powders into useful products, to ensure that the AM market is cost-effective and meets sustainability targets.
 Therefore, FAST is seen as a promising alternative processing technology for these powders.

 MAPP QRM poster Simon Graham.pdf